woa7/docker-piler/README.md

 ## WorkInProgress of the docker:
-- PUID and PGID (not working at time)
+- PUID and PGID (please test it ;-)
-- use the tar not the precompiled DEB, as the DEB is amd64 only.
+- DONE, use the tar not the precompiled DEB, as the DEB is amd64 only.
-- hope i can add amd64, arm, arm64, ppc64le, s390x, as Supported Architectures
+- 70% DONE, hope i can add amd64, arm, arm64, ppc64le, s390x, as Supported Architectures
-- use ubuntu focal as docker base
+- 90% DONE, use ubuntu focal as docker base
 - docker ENV for password setting
 - generate secure random MYSQL passwords